 Common CPU Temperatures During Gaming

-Are you asking yourself, how hot should my CPU get?
-To give you a good idea of what’s normal or common, we’ve made this list of some CPUs and their average temperatures while gaming.
+Are you wondering, how warm should my CPU get?
+To provide you with a precise idea of what’s typical or normal, we’ve composed this list of certain CPUs and their average temperatures while gaming.

 CPU | Average Temperature |